 The potential benefits of astaxanthin to human health are continuing to emerge.
 As one of the most potent and bioactive biological antioxidants found in nature, the number of potential roles of natural astaxanthin for human health is growing.
 Much research has been published in recent years on the beneficial roles of antioxidants in our health, in the aging process and on specific health conditions.
 The full efficacy of BioAstin® as a human nutraceutical supplement requires further significant clinical study.
-We have spent limited amounts on clinical trials over the past few fiscal years.
 Independent antioxidant research and prior clinical trials show promising human applications.
 We hold three United States patents relating to the usage of BioAstin® in the treatment of Carpal Tunnel Syndrome, the treatment of canker/cold sores and for its use as a topical and oral sunscreen.